 During each visit, approximately 750 patients were screened, with 90 to 120 patients receiving sight-restoring or preserving surgery, improving their function and mobility and enabling them to return to productive work in the family and community.
 The predominant surgery carried out by the visiting teams was cataract surgery.

-Over time, the SEP has increased its focus on teaching and training of Indonesian health personnel in an effort to help establish a sustainable local infrastructure for eye care in Sumba.
-In the second phase of the program (2012 – 2016), ophthalmologists and ophthalmology trainees from Hasanuddin University joined the SEP clinics for training and collaboration.
+From 2012 to 2016, the SEP increased its focus on building the capacity of the local and regional health staff through teaching and training of Indonesian health personnel.
+This effort to support the establishment of sustainable local infrastructure for eye care in Sumba led to ophthalmologists and ophthalmology trainees from Hasanuddin University joining the SEP clinics for training and collaboration.

-The current stage of the SEP (2017-2020) focuses on outreach clinical eye services that deliver specialist ophthalmology, optometry and eye health services to the population in Sumba, and training support for Indonesian eye health personnel through bi-annual visits from clinical specialist from the Sumba Foundation.
+From 2017 to 2020, the SEP focused on outreach clinical eye services that delivered specialist ophthalmology, optometry and eye health services to the population in Sumba, and training support for Indonesian eye health personnel through bi-annual visits from clinical specialists from Australia and New Zealand.

-- Visiting Medical Teams (VMTs) e.g. clinical activities, consultations, operations
+- Visiting Medical Teams (VMTs) under the auspices and in partnership with Hasanuddin University e.g. clinical activities, consultations, operations.